 "Anytime a person goes into a delicatessen and orders a pastrami on white bread, somewhere a Jew dies."
 Milton Berle

-Each St. Patrick's Day, countless Americans celebrate by donning green apparel and downing even greener beer.
-But while they are busy getting green at the gills at the corner pub, I'm at the store stockpiling discounted packages of corned beef.
+Every St. Patrick's Day, countless Americans celebrate by donning green apparel and downing even greener beer.
+But while they are busy getting green at the gills at the corner pub, I'm at the store stocking up on discounted packages of corned beef.

-For many, these pre-cured corned beef briskets are a once a year indulgence, to be cooked alongside some cabbage and potatoes.
-For me, however, they are a gateway to what Meathead affectionately refers to as "Jewish barbecue", pastrami.
+For many folks, these pre-cured corned beef briskets are a once a year indulgence to be cooked alongside some cabbage and potatoes.
+For me, however, they are a gateway to what I affectionately refer to as "Jewish barbecue" or pastrami.
 If you like Reuben sandwiches made with corned beef, you have to try them with pastrami.

-In the article "Pastranomy: Close to Katz's Home Made Pastrami Recipe", Meathead shares his recipe for transforming corned beef into pastrami, first by desalinating the meat, then by coating it with a peppery spice blend, and finally smoking and steaming it to Katz-like quality.
+In the article "Pastranomy: Close to Katz's Home Made Pastrami Recipe", I share my recipe for transforming corned beef into pastrami, first by desalinating the meat, then by coating it with a peppery spice blend, and finally smoking and steaming it to Katz-like quality.

-But while I have had great success with his recipe, I had to wonder if I could make it even better through the use of sous vide.
+While I have had great success with his recipe, I wondered if I could make it even better by using the sous vide method.
 The result?
-While it took some trial and error to perfect the water bath and smoking steps, the final product was better than anything that can be found at New York's best delicatessens.
-Sous vide really breaks down the tough connective tissues in the meat and makes the meat moist with the gelatin formed from them.
+It took some trial and error to dial in the various steps, but to my tastebuds the final product was better than anything to be found at New York's best delicatessens.
+The sous vide method thoroughouly breaks down tough connective tissues in the meat, creating rich-tasting collagen that also helps keep the meat moist.

 Recipe: Sous-Vide-Que Pastrami